happypixels/laravel-shopr-docs/resources/docs/1.0/cart-adding-items.md

 The options you provide are completely free.
 You can append any key-value pairs you'd like.

 ### Quantity
 The quantity will default to 1 unless you provide a different value.
+If you add an item that's identical to an item that already exists in the cart, the quantity will instead be incremented on that one.
+Identifying identical items takes options and sub items into account.

 ### Sub items
 Sub items follow the same structure as the main item.
 You must provide a shoppable id and class namespace, but you may also provide options and quantity if you'd like.